Glareone/AI-LLM-RAG-best-practices/advanced-topics/Response Quality Metrics.md

    BLEU = 1.0 × exp(0.25 × (-0.223 + -0.288 + -0.405))
    BLEU ≈ 0.79
 ```

+#### BLEU.
+Q&A Questions and Answers

+Q&A: BLEU for AI Agents
+❓ Q1: Do I need ground truth to calculate BLEU?
+❗️ A: Yes, absolutely.
+BLEU requires reference text(s) to compare against.
+You cannot calculate BLEU without predetermined "correct" answers.

+❓ Q2: Can I use BLEU for LangGraph AI agent evaluation?
+❗️ A2: Yes, but with important limitations:

+❓ Q3: How to use BLEU in LangGraph & Agentic world?
+❗️ A3: Use BLEU for different things:
+  * Use BLEU as first-pass filter: Quickly identify completely off-track responses
+  * **Create reference datasets**: **Build gold-standard Q&A pairs for your domain**
+  * Combine with **other semantic metrics**: **BLEU alone is insufficient for agent evaluation**
+  * Consider response diversity: Some agent tasks benefit from varied responses
+  * Monitor BLEU distribution: Track score patterns over time for agent performance trends

 ----
 #### 2. ROUGE (L/1/2) - Recall-oriented summarization metrics.
 ```